aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/document-structure-and-content-manipulation/document-comments/_index.md

 ## Setting Up Aspose.Words for Python

 To get started, you need to install Aspose.Words for Python.
-You can download the library from the official [Aspose.Words for Python](https://releases.aspose.com/words/python/) download link.
+You can download the library from the  [Aspose.Words for Python](https://releases.aspose.com/words/python/) download link.
 Once downloaded, you can install it using pip:

 ```python
 pip install aspose-words